Personal Injury: Defence

 She is on the Attorney-General’s Regional A Panel of Junior Counsel and she is regularly instructed to act on behalf of government departments and agencies in cases concerning her areas of practice.

 Many of the cases in which Catherine is instructed involve six figure claims for future loss of earnings and / or future loss of pension.
+She is regularly instructed as sole defence counsel in claims valued at over £1 million.
 She has particular expertise in military claims.

 Catherine is also very familiar with the issues that arise in cases involving consideration of the employment relationship or employment law issues, including claims involving allegations of psychiatric injury due to stress at work, claims under the Protection from Harassment Act 1997, and claims involving a dispute as to whether the Claimant’s injury constitutes a disability within the meaning of the Equality Act 2010.